DBL Core Faculty

 Areas of expertise: Project systems, parametric modeling, geometry and constructability, digital infrastructure

-Dennis Shelden is the director the Digital Building Lab and an associate professor at Georgia Tech.
+Dennis Shelden is the director the Digital Building Lab.
+He is also an associate professor and director of the Ph.D. program in the School of Architecture at Georgia Tech.
 An expert in the application of digital technology to building design, construction, and operations, his experience spans across research, technology development, and professional practice, including multiple architecture, building, engineering, and computing disciplines.
 For 20 years he worked with the architect Frank Gehry, leading technology-driven design innovation as Director of R&D and Director of Computing.
 In 2002 he co-founded Gehry Technologies and served as its Chief Technology Officer.
 Before joining Georgia Tech, he was an associate professor of practice in MIT’s Design and Computation program.
 He holds three degrees from MIT including an MS in Civil & Environmental Engineering and a Ph.D. in Design & Computation, and is a licensed Architect in the State of California.

 Areas of expertise: Parametric modeling, interoperability, workflow enhancement

-Chuck Eastman, a professor in the School of Architecture, is the founder and former director of the Digital Building Lab.
+Chuck Eastman is the founder and former director of the Digital Building Lab.
 His teaching and research is in the areas of building information modeling, solids and parametric modeling, engineering databases and product models, and interoperability.
 He also is an active researcher in design cognition and cognitive science.
 He has a B.Arch and M.Arch from the University of California, Berkeley, and has been at Georgia Tech since 1996.

 Areas of expertise: Shape grammars, design theory, architectural design, rule-based modeling, parametric modeling